aman-aman/Web-Crawler/README.md

 # Web-Crawler
-A webcrawler written in python
+A webcrawler which can parse all the tweets on a particular twitter account.